shreyvarshney1/digital-reads/SECURITY.md

 - Report any suspicious behavior or unexpected issues immediately.

 ---
-Thank you for helping us keep Kushiro secure!
+Thank you for helping us keep DigitalReads secure!